Retailers spend a lot of time worrying about shrinkage. And granted, it’s a big problem.

 - Employee focus shift: Employees primarily picking items for online orders might not pay close attention to the in-store sales process.
 This could lead to miscounts, mistakes in restocking, or even the accidental removal of items from the store’s active sales floor.

+Wave Grocery reduces the risk of mismanaging online order fulfillment for online orders fulfilled within store operations through real-time order tracking.
 The integrated system, featuring a picker app and an admin panel, ensures that inventory levels remain accurate and up-to-date, providing smooth coordination between in-store stock and online demand.

 Wave Grocery: A valuable tool to keep your inventory up to date.